DuckLak/lak-token/readme.md

 ### Core Functions

-#### `mine(uint256 nonce)`
+#### `mine(uint256 nonce, uint256 timestamp)`
-Submit a valid nonce to mine tokens.
-The hash must be below the current difficulty threshold.
+The primary function for miners.
+A `nonce` is submitted along with the `timestamp` that was used as the basis for the PoW calculation.
+This design prevents race conditions where the difficulty changes mid-search.

 #### `adjustDifficulty()`
-Automatically adjusts mining difficulty every 100 blocks based on mining activity.
+This internal function is automatically called every 100 blocks.
+It recalibrates the `baseDifficulty` to ensure the network maintains the target mining rate.

-#### `checkHash(uint256 nonce)`
+#### `getEffectiveDifficulty(uint256 _timestamp)`
-View function to verify if a nonce is valid before submitting a transaction.
+A view function that calculates the difficulty for any given timestamp.
+It incorporates both the `baseDifficulty` and the time-based bonus.

 ### Security Features